 He was awarded the Public Service Medal in the 2009 Queens Birthday Honours and has received the Fellowship of Local Government Managers Australia (NSW).

-Garry West is the current Northern Regional Joint Regional Planning Panel chairman and a previous member of the NSW Planning Assessment Commission.
+Garry West was previously the Northern Regional Joint Regional Planning Panel chairman and member of the NSW Planning Assessment Commission.
 These roles have required the provision of advice and the determination of State and Regional significant projects.
 During the past decade, Mr West has chaired several CCCs and undertaken land use planning reviews.
 He served as an elected Member and Minister in the NSW Parliament for 20 years before retiring to take up a role in corporate affairs in an international company.

 Peter Whelan is a highly experienced community relations practitioner who has worked on large consultation projects for local, regional and state governments, to create productive conversations with the different communities that may be affected.
 He has a solid understanding of urban planning and infrastructure delivery, community and stakeholder engagement, and a strong commitment to working collaboratively with stakeholders to establish a genuine relationship with the communities in which projects are delivered.
 Some of the projects Peter has been involved with include the CBD and South East Light Rail, Sydney Intermodal Terminal Alliance (Moorebank), the Pacific Highway upgrade, the South West Rail Link and the Northern Sydney Freight Corridor.